supervisely-ecosystem/ui-widgets-demos/selection/013_file_viewer/README.md

 ## Introduction

-**`FileViewer`** widget in Supervisely is a useful tool for inspecting and easily navigation through files in specific directory in Team files.
+**`FileViewer`** widget in Supervisely is a useful tool for inspecting and easily navigating through files in specific directory in Team files.

 [Read this tutorial in developer portal.](https://developer.supervise.ly/app-development/widgets/selection/fileviewer)